BarCharly/PythonGameOfLife/README.md

 R - do random initial configuration
 X - clear board

+Note: when using the clone/download repository button, the executable file won't be downloaded properly as it is too big.
+Click on it and there you will see another download button

 The game set up and main loop is run in main.py using functions defined in confunct.py and creating an object-oriented user interface with the classed defined in conUI.py